Skip to content

 This property is impossible with ASCII armor or custom MIME types, where quoting prefixes and reformatting destroy the encoded payload.

-Content-Type is text/plain
+The canonical part is text/plain

 • No email client needs updating to handle glossia.